domarom/Belinda-Unet-machine-learning/README.md

 4. **About the code published here**

   **Libraries used**:

   Tensorflow, keras, os, random, numpy, tqdm, skimage, matplotlib.pyplot, PIL, Computer Vision 2

-Preprocessing: (page# line#)
+  **Preprocessing**: (page# line#)
     1. Resizing images
     2. Splitting testing and training data (with masks) X_train, Y_train (mask), X_test
     3. Split data and convert to numby array

-Model building: (page# line#)
+  **Model building**: (page# line#)

-Contracting path: (page# line#)
+  **Contracting path**: (page# line#)
      1. Paths C1 to 4 are the contracting pathways(neurons) with the input image size of 256 by 256.
      2. Each pathway has 2D convolution of 3 by 3, a drop out layer, a second 2D convolution followed by a max-pooling layer
      3. We used a ReLu activation, he_normal initializer and same padding (these function can be modified to improve performance)

-Expansion path: (page# line#)
+  **Expansion path**: (page# line#)
     1. Paths C5 to C9 are the expansive pathways (neurons) with concatenations.
 U6 to U9 are the pathways before concatenation.
     2. Each pathway is concatenated to it’s reciprocal contractions pathway (U6 to C4, U7 to C3, U8 to C2 and U9 to C1), has 2D convolution of 3 by 3, a drop out layer, a               second 2D convolution followed by a max-pooling layer
     3. We used a ReLu activation, he_normal initializer and same padding (these function can be modified to improve performance)

+  **Calculating loss**: (page# line#)
+    1. Dice-coefficient loss was calculated via the the area of overlap divided by the total number of pixels in the true and predicted image

+  **Compiling and fitting the model**: (page# line#)
+    1. Compile the model with adam optimizer, loss function and desired metrics output (loss and accuracy)
+    2. Checkpoint code to prevent overfitting with callbacks to early stopping
+    3. Fit model to training data (X_train and Y_train) with a validation of 0.2, batch size, and epoch number
+    4. Predict the training and testing data of X and save as a numpy array
+    5. Save model in h5 format

+  **Model visualization for anecdotal validation**: (page# line#)
+    1. Plots prediction images (preds_test_t) and compare to original (X_train)